MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/deployment-groups/index.md

 deployment group is just another grouping of agents, much like an [agent pool](../../../agents/pools-queues.md).

-When authoring a Team Services or TFS Release definition, you can specify the deployment targets for a [phase](../../../process/phases.md) using a deployment group.
+When authoring a VSTS or TFS Release definition, you can specify the deployment targets for a [phase](../../../process/phases.md) using a deployment group.
 This makes it easy to define [parallel execution](../../../process/phases.md#parallelexec)